Five Ways An ERP System Can Benefit Your Marketing

 4. Know the Person/Customer

 After you have figured out what and where you are selling, the next obvious question is: Who am I selling to?
 ERP systems provide powerful information about your customers.
 You can see when they buy, at what price they buy, how often they buy, where they buy, and what their ‘basket of goods’ is when they do buy.
 With such powerful customer information, tailored promotional strategies are possible.
-You could consider repeat-purchase driver programs, promoting bulk discounts at peak times for your customer, suggesting additional items to complement their usual basket, appropriately timed sales-calls that are in sync with their ordering cycle to keep your business top-of-mind or personalised discounts for periods where your customer historically has a drop in order quantity or frequency.
-The possibility of tailoring your sales and marketing approach to specific customers, or groups of customers, is virtually endless- when you have the power of data than an ERP system can offer you at your disposal.
+You could consider repeat-purchase driver programs, promoting bulk discounts at peak times for your customer, suggesting additional items to complement their usual basket, appropriately timed sales calls that are in sync with their ordering cycle to keep your business top-of-mind or personalised discounts for periods where your customer historically has a drop in order quantity or frequency.
+The possibility of tailoring your sales and marketing approach to specific customers, or groups of customers, is virtually endless- when you have the power of data then an ERP system can offer you at your disposal.

 5. Customer Relationship Management (CRM)

 Depending on your business type, you may have products and customers that require ongoing maintenance and relationship building.
 Where Key Account Management is a key factor in your marketing and sales process, ERP systems are an indispensable partner.
 The CRM (Customer Relationship Management) allows your sales team access to all key data and transactions their customer has had with your business.
 This includes factors like sales rates and historical sales levels that sales agents can use to track and identify any areas of growth or any areas of concern.
 The CRM tool allows for any person in the business to call up a customer’s profile at any time should there be an enquiry.
-Having information about the customer, their purchases and any interactions they have had with the business enables staff to give accurate, efficient and personalised service to that client.
-CRM functionality also helps track the sales process from the first contact to final order- allowing you to analyse your sales process, iron out any unnecessary delays and improve deal-closure time!
+Having information about the customer, their purchases and any interactions they have had with the business enables staff to give accurate, efficient, and personalised service to that client.
+CRM functionality also helps track the sales process from the first contact to final order- allowing you to analyse your sales process, iron out any unnecessary delays, and improve deal-closure time!

 An efficient and well utilised ERP system, such as Omni Accounts, is an often overlooked, but powerful tool.
 It can support, interrogate and help form your marketing and sales strategy, helping you understand both your products and your customers better.